gtalarico/revitpythonwrapper/docs/index.rst

 Wrapper classes make the interaction with API objects less repetitive, and more consistent with Python's conventions.

-It also provides a convenient shortcuts:
+It also provides a few convenient shortcuts:

     * Initializes a ``doc`` and ``uidoc`` document handling variables, so you can